voxeltycoon/docs/docs/guides/script-mods/adding-onclick-event-to-a-notification.md

 # Adding an OnClick-event to a Notification

-!!! info
-    This guide is authored by Voxel Tycoon community member **Nebruzias**.
+!!! quote "This guide is authored by Voxel Tycoon community member **Nebruzias**"

 ## Introduction